TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/schedule-data-backup.md

 title: Schedule a data backup
 headerTitle: Schedule a data backup
 linkTitle: Schedule a data backup
-description: Use Yugabyte Platform to create a scheduled backup of a universe or cluster.
+description: Use ZNbase Platform to create a scheduled backup of a universe or cluster.
 block_indexing: true
 menu:
   v2.1: